Larry Simons FAIA turned 80 in May of 2017.

-Larry Simmons FAIA turned 80 in May of 2017 and liquidated his extensive real-estate holdings.
-He retired from architectural practice and development in February of 2017.
+He had retired from architectural practice and development in February of 2017 after 51 years.
 It was a process that most likely took years to plan and execute.
 However Larry in his signature modesty did not talk about it much.
 You can read more in the Press Democrat article here.

 Larry is perhaps the most significant Sonoma County architect of the last 50 years.
-He designed about 25% of Santa Rosa’s downtown and has been one of the largest developers in the region.
+He designed 22% of Santa Rosa’s downtown and has been one of the largest developers in the region.
 He came into town at the right time, with the right Idea’s and made the right friends.

-In 1968 Larry toured the work of Frank Lloyed Wright, met Wright and his third wife Olgivanna.
-He then started his practice emulating the principals and many design themes of the greatest American architect of the 20th Century (also according to the AIA 35 years after Wright claimed that for himself).
+In 1966 Larry toured the work of Frank Lloyed Wright,.
+He then started his practice emulating the principals and many design themes of the greatest American architect of the 20th Century (also according to the AIA but only 35 years after Wright claimed that for himself).
 Larry is shown above in the Sun Cottage where he stayed as a guest of the Frank Lloyed Wright foundation in 2015.
-It was his first time back to Taleisn after his intial visit.
+It was his first time back to Taliesin after his initial visit.
 He had gotten very busy building.
 He presented his work as architect as developer in a lecture to the Frank Lloyd Wright School or Architecture.

 Basin Street Properties of Reno Nevada best known locally for the Basin Street development at the Petaluma theater district purchased 337,360 sq. ft. of Mr. Simmons properties.

 Before his retirement His firm outlined his accomplishments in these words;